SalexUMIT/TestApplication/README.md

     - Needs to be separate application?
     - Connect Arduino with R [possible guide](https://rstudio-pubs-static.s3.amazonaws.com/727970_e305535f79e04e958bfd0dfe444b40d1.html)
     - Consider possible failures not covered in testdata.
 How can it be improved
-- Documentation of software application (Engineering Report)
+- Documentation of software application (Engineering Report) - *JS*
     - [ ] Purpose
     - [ ] Requirements
     - [ ] Implementation